What Comes After Harm? Mapping Reparative Actions in AI through Justice Frameworks: Introduction

 Our analysis reveals a stark imbalance: most responses stay at an Acknowledgement and Attribution level, such as public statements or third-party audits, while significantly fewer involve Remedy and Reform.
 This gap reflects a broader accountability shortfall in how the AI ecosystem responds to harm.

 We draw on theories of justice to interpret what meaningful reparation could look like.
 Punitive justice emphasizes holding perpetrators accountable through consequences; restorative justice focuses on the needs and voices of those harmed; and transformative justice seeks to address the structural conditions that enabled harm.
 Yet current practices often fall short of these ideals, lacking clear accountability, offering limited support to affected communities, and rarely confronting systemic causes.
-We also highlight the vital but often overlooked role of affected communities and civil society in initiating responses, and suggest how future reparation practices might engage them more fully.
+We also highlight the vital but often overlooked role of affected communities and civil society in initiating responses, and suggest how future reparation practices might engage them. \footnote{A full version of this paper (with appendix) is at \url{https://arxiv.org/abs/2506.05687}.}